braaaax/gfz/README.md

-Aim to reproduce wfuzz's functionality and versatility and combine it with go's speed
+Aims to reproduce wfuzz's functionality and versatility and combine it with go's concurrency.
+Based on gobuster, written by OJ (theColonial)

+most basic usage:

-`grequest --follow -t 32 --sc 200,403 -w wordlist1 -w wordlist2 http://someip/FUZZFUZ2Z`
+`gofuzz -w wordlist1 -w wordlist2 http://someip/FUZZFUZ2Z`

-installation:

-go get && go build
-go install

-or just use the latest binary in `/release`